Alacritty vs. Kitty: Best High-Performance Linux Terminal

 Kitty: The Feature-Rich Case

-Kitty starts from the opposite view.
-A terminal can be fast and still ship advanced workflow features.
-Instead of pushing all session shape into tmux, Kitty offers first-class tabs, splits, layouts, scripts, and protocol add-ons.
+Kitty takes the opposite view.
+A terminal can be fast and still do a lot.
+Instead of leaning on tmux, it builds the features in.
+You get tabs, splits, layouts, scripts, and extra protocols.

-The flagship feature is the Kitty Graphics Protocol (KGP) .
-It draws images right in the terminal surface, which helps in real work, not just demos.
-For example:
+The star feature is the Kitty Graphics Protocol (KGP) .
+It draws images right in the terminal.
+That helps in real work, not just demos:

-• yazi and ranger can show images in a pane.
+• yazi and ranger show images in a pane.

-• Neovim plugins can show diagrams or inline media previews.
+• Neovim plugins show diagrams and media inline.

-• You can check images in an ML workflow without leaving the terminal.
+• You can check ML images without leaving the terminal.

 Kitty terminal showing the Splits layout with multiple panes arranged in a custom tiling configuration